Warning: some readers may not find this tale tasteful.

 He knew that the Viggans, who occupied an area far to the northwest of the Chotans, were one of several tribes that held to the supremacy of women over men, and even the male-superior tribes of areas near them afforded females more in life than did the southern tribes.
 It was to one of the border tribes that he and Becky had hoped to flee.
 Elfred knew that all these female-dominated tribes worshiped a goddess, who, according to them, long ago prescribed the way their lives should be lived if they wanted her blessing.
 The leaders and warriors of these tribes were all women, and the Viggan women, many of whom had red hair, and the warrior women from some of the other tribes were reputed to go into battle unarmed.

 Actually, Elfred knew it was only partially true that they fought unarmed because many of their warriors were also skilled in the use of bows and slings and in close-up fighting with knives and spears; however, they were happy to promote the image of the fearless unarmed warrior woman because the audacity of fighting without weapons struck fear in many opponents, and, for the Viggans, at least, Elfred knew every warrior had to be proficient in unarmed combat.
-A tale was told of a Viggan warrior, who was beset by a group of fifteen male warriors and killed nine of them before the final six managed to immobilize her, after which, instead of killing her or binding her for delivery to their tribe, as they should have done, the six captors foolishly decided to rape her, which she allowed without fuss.
-Four men completed the act and rolled off her -- or were pushed off her -- never to move again, and the fifth man noticed, just before his turn, that only he and one other man were moving.
-He raised his knife to her and died, but the last man survived the encounter because she let him live; at least, he survived until he returned to his tribe and was put to death for his stupidity after he related what had happened.
-The Viggan woman lived into her old age, when she would recall the battle for children of her tribe, or, at least, that was the tale related among other tribes.
+A tale was told of a Viggan warrior, who was beset by a group of fifteen male warriors and killed nine of them before the final six managed to immobilize her.
+Instead of killing her or binding her for delivery to their tribe, as they should have done, the six captors foolishly decided to rape her, which she allowed without fuss.
+Four men raped her and rolled off her --- or were pushed off her --- never to move again, and the fifth man noticed, just before his turn, that only he and one other man were moving.
+He raised his knife to her and died, but the last man survived the encounter because she let him live; at least, he survived until he returned to his tribe and was put to death after he related what had happened.
+The Viggan woman lived into her old age, when she would recall the battle for children of her tribe.

 "Yes, I'm Marita of the Viggan tribe," the young woman said as she took Elfred's offered hand to climb to the bank.
 She stood in the cool air to allow her body to dry.
 "We may have trouble from your former tribe; so, you may want to hide from them.
 I'm on my wandering."
 She looked at him with a question in her eyes.